ssilverman/QNEthernet/README.md

 * Monitoring and sending raw Ethernet frames, and
 * Setting up an mDNS service.

-### Asynchronous use is not supported
+### Concurrent use is not supported

-Asynchronous use of _QNEthernet_ is not currently supported.
+Concurrent use of _QNEthernet_ is not currently supported.
 This includes ISR approaches and multi-threading approaches.

-First, the underlying lwIP stack must be configured and used a certain way in order to provide asynchronous support. _QNEthernet_ does not configure lwIP for this.
-Second, the _QNEthernet_ API, the layer on top of lwIP, isn't designed for asynchronous use.
+First, the underlying lwIP stack must be configured and used a certain way in order to provide concurrent support. _QNEthernet_ does not configure lwIP for this.
+Second, the _QNEthernet_ API, the layer on top of lwIP, isn't designed for concurrent use.

-Note that there is a group of libraries that claims to use _QNEthernet_ and that claims to provide asynchronous support.
-Neither of these claims is true.

 ## How to write data to connections